 - Create a professional atmosphere.
 Customers can write checks or create invoices pointing to your business rather than you personally, which creates a more professional, credible image.

-To enroll for a business bank account and reap the business banking benefits, you need to provide documentation that proves your business’s legitimacy.
-Here are some important documents you need to open a business bank account.
+To open a business bank account and reap the business banking benefits, you need to provide documentation that proves the legitimacy of your business.
+You’ll need several business documents to apply for and open a business bank account.
 These documents may include an Employer Identification Number (EIN), business formation documents, and a business license.

 How to open a business account